-Anita Grant uses heathful ingredients such as papaya, top left, in her products, which include Shampoo Bars, Whipped Butter and Creamy Cafe Latte.
-Three years ago, as Anita Grant was getting ready for a job interview, she poured some hair lotion into her hands.
+Anita Grant uses heathful ingredients such as papaya, in her products, which include Shampoo Bars, Whipped Butter and Creamy Cafe Latte.

 "They started to burn," Grant recalls.
 "In a matter of minutes, blisters began popping up all over my hands.
 I was seriously freaking out."

 She made it to the interview, but ended up in the hospital with a serious allergic reaction to propylene glycol, a chemical solvent commonly used to absorb extra water and to maintain moisture in certain medicines and cosmetics.